 Effective September 1, 2007, the Company adopted the provisions of the FASB Interpretation 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement 109" ("FIN 48").
 FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements in accordance with SFAS No. 109 and prescribes a recognition threshold and measurement attribute for financial statement disclosure of tax positions taken or expected to be taken in a tax return.
 Under FIN 48, the impact of an uncertain tax position on the income tax return must be recognized at the largest amount that is more-likely-than-not to be sustained upon audit by the relevant taxing authority.
 An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
-Additionally, FIN 48 provides guidance on subsequent derecognition of tax positions, financial statement classification, recognition of interest and penalties, accounting in interim periods and disclosure and transition rules.
-The adoption of FIN 48 did not have a material impact on the Company's financial condition, results of operations or cash flows.
+Additionally, FIN 48 provides guidance on subsequent derecognition of tax positions, financial statement classification, recognition of FIN 48 did not have a material impact on the Company's financial condition, results of operations or cash flows.